vilnius-leopold/kbam/README.md

 K'bam!
 ======

+**NOTE:** When I published the gem on rubygems.org, people actually downloaded it.
+What I didn't expect to be frank.
+I'm still having problems wrapping it up into a nice gem.
+For that reason I yanked the kbam gem for now.
+I'll fix the kbam gem and push a new release when I find time.
+Remember kbam is still in development - the API might change soon.

 ## Description
 K'bam! is MySQL query string builder featuring statement chaining, nesting and sanatization.
 K'bam is still in developement but you can test it already.
 I'd be happy about your feedback.